-In the alignment, width, and height optional parameters you can use the same syntax of a frame (see page 45).
+In the alignment, width, and height optional parameters you can use the same syntax of a frame (see page 48).
+In the frame parameter you can specify another COOFRAME function, but between < and >.

 COOICON

 This function returns the space occupied by an icon (x, y, width, height), given its key; if an icon with that key is not drawn on the current card, the function returns null coordinates and the directive that uses that coordinate does not draw anything.
 This is the syntax: